 Somewhere during this time, I discovered the music of the Grateful Dead and the guitar playing of Jerry Garcia.
 From the start, I was attracted to the folky roots of their music.
 By tracing these roots, I was led to the bluegrass that Garcia played with David Grisman and Peter Rowan, and it didn’t take long for me to then discover Tony Rice, Doc Watson, and the other bluegrass players.
 And thanks to the Dead, for better or for worse, I developed a taste for extended improvisations because of the magic that happens between band and audience during an improvisational show.

 In college in the early 1990’s, I discovered Phish, and eventually got inspired to study jazz formally because I could hear things happening musically in Phish songs that I could tell were outside of the standard realm of the rock and roll that I had grown up on.
-After studying with a private teacher for a few years in the late ’90s, I moved to Colorado permanently and began formal study in the Jazz and Commercial Music program at the Lamont School of Music at the U. of Denver in 1999, and I finished in 2002.
+After studying with a private teacher for a few years in the late ’90s, I moved to Colorado permanently and began formal study in the Jazz and Commercial Music program at the Lamont School of Music at the U. of Denver from 1999 to 2002.
 To this day, I thank Professor Malcolm Lynn Baker and the entire staff at that school for helping me attain a whole new level of musicianship.
-These teachers are all still around Denver, and I love to get out and hear them play whenever I have the chance.
+Most of these teachers are all still around Denver, and I love to get out and hear them play whenever I have the chance.

 I also really enjoy playing bluegrass (though it’s mostly only in the privacy of my own home)–largely due to the bluegrass community here in Colorado, which is very vibrant and loaded with incredible musicians.
 I have found that studying this style of guitar playing has really helped me focus my playing, and it has certainly improved my chops.
 This work has improved virtually all other areas of my playing.
 And most importantly, it’s totally unpretentious a whole lot of fun.